Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ## 6. Visualize and edit track results

-Track results can be manually visualized and edited directly on the graphical plot or in the result table to correct values and improve representation.
+Track results can be manually edited directly on the graphical plot of the track or the group or using the result table to correct values and improve representation.
 Only marker or point tracks can be edited.

 Following editing, you can use the keyboard shortcuts `⌘ Cmd + Z` (Mac) or `Ctrl + Z` (Linux/Windows) to restore previous states, and `⌘ Cmd + Y` (Mac) or `Ctrl + Y` (Linux/Windows) or `⌘ Cmd + ⇧ Shift + Z` (Mac) or `Ctrl + ⇧ Shift + Z` (Linux/Windows) to reapply changes to both the graphical plot and the results table.

 ### 6.1.
 Plot

 On the graphical plot, markers are represented by vertical lines on the timeline, points by a succession of segments - which can be interrupted - and vectors by a sonogram-like matrix.
 Markers and points can be created, deleted, copied, pasted, and duplicated.
 Markers can also be moved over time.

+> Toggle the navigation and the edition modes with edit button ([Overview](#2-overview) **Ka**), the main menu `Frame → Toggle Edit mode`, or using the keyboard shortcuts `⌘ Cmd + E` (Mac) or `Ctrl + E` (Linux/Windows).

+Interactions on a group's graphical plot modify the results of the group's reference track.
+The reference track can be accessed via the group's properties window or via the popup menu displayed by right-clicking on the graphical plot.

 - Click with `⌘ Cmd` (Mac) or `Ctrl` (Linux/Windows) on a marker track to create a new marker at the corresponding time.
 - Click and drag with `⌘ Cmd` (Mac) or `Ctrl` (Linux/Windows) on a point track to create new points at the corresponding times and values.